Illeeya/React_DiceRoll/README.md

 # React_DiceRoll
-About Just a dice roll.
+Just a dice roll.
 But in react!